LearnersGuild/guide/General/Membership/membership-faqs.md

 #### When do I have to start repaying my ISA?

 Learners are afforded a three-month grace period after they complete or withdraw from the Guild before payments are required.

+#### Do I need my own computer?

+Yes, you need to have a Mac laptop that's less than 3 years old.
+Everyone at Learners Guild uses a Mac, so it will be easier for you to collaborate with others and get troubleshooting support from our staff.

+#### I don't have a Mac laptop.
+What should I do?

+\[WAIT ON FDR FEEDBACK\]

+#### Can I use the loaner laptop for personal use?
+Are there any limits to what I can install on this laptop or what I can use it for?

+Yes, you can use it for personal activities.
+However, you will need to wipe the hard drive and perform a clean OS install before giving it back to us at the end of the loaner period.
+It is an expensive piece of machinery, so please take good care of it and leave it in good condition for the next learner who inherits it.
+You can install anything on the laptop, so long as it is legal.

+#### What platforms and operating systems does Learners Guild use?

+Apple computers running the latest Mac OS.
+If you are used to a Windows or Linux environment, there will be a learning curve, but it is worth it.
+Being able to use a Mac well is a useful skill in this field.

 #### Is there a dress code?